How to properly taste whisky

 Total: approx. €165

-Pro tip: Buy the whiskies one after the other, not all at once.
-That way you can gradually increase your intake!
+Pro Tip: Buy the whiskies one by one, not all at once.
+This way you can gradually improve!

-Tasting whisky properly isn't rocket science – but it is an art that you refine with every glass.
-You don't have to recognize all the aromas, be able to describe every nuance, and certainly don't have to sound like a professional.
+Tasting whisky correctly is not rocket science – but it is an art that you refine with every glass.
+You don't have to recognize all the aromas, describe every nuance, or sound like a professional.

-• Take your time – whisky is not a liquor
+• ✨ Take your time – whisky is not a shot

 • 👃 Trust your nose – it's your best tool